V-R-7/vibe-portfolio/README.md

 # Vanilla Portfolio Website

-A beautiful, responsive portfolio website built with pure HTML, CSS, and JavaScript.
+A responsive portfolio website built with pure HTML, CSS, and JavaScript using Claude.

 ## How to Run